International Ethics in Chemistry: Developing Common Values Across Cultures

 Responsible Conduct in Chemistry Research and Practice: Global Perspectives

-ACS symposium book (2018) by Ellen Tratras Contis, Dorothy J. Phillips, Allison A. Campbell, Bradley D. Miller, and Lori Brown
+ACS Symposium Series book (2018) by Ellen Tratras Contis, Dorothy J. Phillips, Allison A. Campbell, Bradley D. Miller, and Lori Brown

 This book was both inspired and informed by a symposium The Interface of Chemical and Biological Sciences International Disarmament Efforts held in 2015 at the ACS national meeting in Denver, CO.
 The intended readership is all chemists, chemistry educators and chemical engineers, particularly those with an interest in the responsible global practice of chemistry, science and human rights, scientific mobility, and international relations.